Blossom Valley PONY Baseball Safety and Training Program

 PONY stands for Protect Our Nation’s Youth.
 While we are proud of our league that provides a great balance between instruction and competition, the arms of young players are our constant concern.
 Without proper knowledge, players, coaches and parents can put their players at risk for developing arm injuries.
 Beginning this year, the board will be working with coaches, players and parents to more closely monitor pitch counts.
 We understand that pitch counts only tell part of the story, but much research is available and medical professionals have offered their advice to parents and leagues.

 As such we have added pitch count guidelines to our rules and regulations.
-Managers will report pitch counts of their players to their respective division directors.
-Please check the following pitch count guidelines.
+Managers will report pitch counts of their players to their respective division directors:

 Why the New Release Forms?